yochaigal/cairn/wip/backgrounds/herbalist.md

 | 6    | **Duda**          | A brownish root that looks almost like a tiny sleeping human.
 At first it fits snugly into your backpack, but comes alive when splashed with a bit of milk.
 Tell it where you (and only you) want to go, and suddenly you'll find yourself there.
 Each time it wakes it grows by a factor of two. |

 ## Debt
-- The party trespassed over an invisible boundary maintained by the **Wooden Dead**, a faction of benign Forest Liches.
+You trespassed over an invisible boundary maintained by the **Wooden Dead**, a faction of benign Forest Liches.
 They now demand you plant a new grove of rare (and expensive) corpsewood trees.
 Until this debt is paid, trees and plants wilt at your touch.